StanBoyet/blog/_posts/2024-12-09-random-tests.md

 ## The forest hidden behind the random

-My experience with introducing randomness myself was actually tyring to hide shortcomings I (sometimes) knew I had and (most of the time) did not know about.
+My experience with introducing randomness myself was actually trying to hide shortcomings I (sometimes) knew I had and (most of the time) did not know about.

-About my first example and users' allegeded randomness, it's a clue of a deeper issue: users are not random, they're just not behaving like you planned they would.
+About my first example and users' alleged randomness, it's a clue of a deeper issue: users are not random, they're just not behaving like you planned they would.
 And ~~maybe~~ they're not to blame for it.
 You most likely have a classic case of mis-monitoring on your hands, or worst: a mis-alignment of what you delivered vs what they expected.

 ### Where do we start?